 - The latitude/longitude must be provided in degrees and minutes. - The reload base, if needed.
-All bases automatically loaded onto screen after the latitude/longitude is entered. - Hazards. - Frequencies. - Mission Priority.
-For airtanker requests, this should be relayed via phone and will be entered in Special Needs on the resource order. - Air and Ground Contact is desirable but should not hold up the order. - Descriptive Location, if known, but should not hold up the order. - Highest elevation for helicopters or SEATs, if known but should not hold up the order.
+All bases are automatically loaded onto screen after the latitude/longitude is entered in IROC. - Hazards. - Frequencies. - Mission Priority.
+For airtanker requests, this should be relayed via phone and will be entered in Special Needs on the resource order. - Air and Ground Contact is desirable but should not delay the order request. - Descriptive Location, if known, but should not delay the order request. - Highest elevation for helicopters or SEATs, if known but should not delay the order request.